Wise Marketing Advice from 10 Content Marketing Masters

 “Complaining your industry isn’t glamorous tells me two things about you: 1) you don’t fully understand your customers need/pain points/ wants and 2) you are boring.
 The opportunity to create high-quality content is there, regardless of what industry you serve….
 Just because your topic is toilets (or insurance, or telecom, or stained-glass windows), doesn’t mean your topic has to be 100-percent toilet focused.
 Find those interesting periphery topics, or the topics your customers are passionate about, and create content around them.”

 9. Content Marketing is Too Expensive

-One of the biggest holdups to companies is cost, despite the fact that content marketing is supposed to have a big return in revenue.
+One of the biggest holdups to companies taking good marketing advice is cost, despite the fact that content marketing is supposed to have a big return in revenue.
 Neil Patel, owner of NeilPatel.com and various other marketing websites, offers some tips on how to reach your content marketing goals by comparing the options for different types of content pieces.